MicrosoftLearning/PL-300-Microsoft-Power-BI-Data-Analyst/Instructions/08-perform-data-analysis-in-power-bi-desktop.md

     *Tip: You can also use the Power BI Service favorite on the Microsoft Edge favorites bar.*

-1. Complete the sign-in process with your organizational credentials (or those provided to you).
+1. Complete the sign-in process with your organizational (or provided) credentials.
 If prompted by Microsoft Edge to stay signed in, select **Yes**.

 1. In the Microsoft Edge browser window, in the Power BI service, in the **Navigation** pane, expand **My Workspace**.
 Leave the Microsoft Edge browser window open.